Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_Rack_Resiliency.md

 * By default, the Rack Resiliency feature is disabled.
 * Rack Resiliency can be enabled during fresh install of CSM 1.7 or an upgrade from CSM 1.6 to CSM 1.7.
-Also, it can be enabled anytime after an install or upgrade.
+It can also be enabled as an operational procedure on a system running CSM 1.7+, outside of an install or upgrade.
 * Rack Resiliency cannot be disabled after it has been enabled.

 At the same time that Rack Resiliency is enabled, administrators also have the option